 - Have a bag in your car.
 It’s nice to have this in your house, but I also like having one in my car.
 My car kit is contained in a backpack and includes:

 – Local paper map

 – Crank radio/phone charger

-– Athletic shoes, socks and yoga pants (in case I have to walk long distances and need to change shoes like everyone had to do after 9/11)
+– Athletic shoes, socks and yoga pants (in case I have to walk long distances and need to change from my fancy work clothes and shoes)

 - Have a kit at school (or work) as well.
 This website has some pre-packaged kits for schools.

 - Place important documents in a safe place away from the house.
 You can put the originals in a safe deposit box, but I recommend scanning everything and storing it online.
 Most big email companies give you some from storage (like Google Drive or One Drive) or you can create a free account on a site like www.DropBox.com which will give you enough space to store the major things.There are three major categories of “important documents”:

 A. Identification: Copies of your state ID card, social security card, birth certificate, passport, car and home ownership information, insurance cards etc.

 C. Insurance preparation photos and movies: This is basically where you go into every room and take a picture and/or movie of everything you own.
 Open every closet, box and drawer and take a picture.
 It’s way easier than making an inventory (which is never done and is a thankless task that you will hopefully never use) and can be done in a matter of a couple of hours and will make your life a LOT easier getting through phase three.